lily-osp/AutoThrottleNG/docs/explanation.md

 2. **Variable Access**: Use volatile for ISR-shared variables
 3. **Timing**: Ensure consistent timing between `updateInput()` and `compute()`

-This detailed explanation covers the core algorithms, data flow, and design decisions that make AutoThrottleNG a robust and reliable control library for Arduino projects.
+This explanation covers the core algorithms, data flow, and design decisions that make AutoThrottleNG a reliable control library for Arduino projects.